This document walks you through the process of configuring permissions for reports generated in Checkbox.

 Users/groups on the left can be added to the ACL by clicking the desired entry.
 The entry will then move to the right-hand box.

-The next step is to configure the newly added entry’s permissions.
-To do this, return to the Access List tab.
+To configure the newly added entry’s permissions, return to the Access List tab.

 After configuring the user’s permission level, select Save Changes.